thenewcomer/NLP-Test-softeware/README.md

 TensorFlow Tutorial: https://www.tensorflow.org/get_started/get_started

-**Work describtion**
+**Work description**

-1. Crawl data from wikipedia.
-When I enter a web page, I save all the body texts to output file and all urls to a new urls list.
-Scan the new urls list and delete the urls which have been used or link to pictures, icons, other languages or other useless pages.
-Choose an url to enter and delete it from the new urls list and add it to the used urls list.
+1. Crawl data from Wikipedia.
+When I enter a web page, I save all the body texts to an output file and all URLs to a new URLs list.
+Scan the new URLs list and delete the URLs which have been used or link to pictures, icons, other languages or other useless pages.
+Choose an URL to enter and delete it from the new URLs list and add it to the used URLs list.
 I collect 1063 pages and 200M uncleaned text in total.

 2. Clean data.
-I remove all the special characters and check every word to determine whether it is a valid english word.
+I remove all the special characters and check every word to determine whether it is a valid English word.

    ![image](https://github.com/thenewcomer/NLP-Test-softeware/blob/master/resultImages/originalData.png)